harrycresswell/mood/README.md

 Use the `hugo` command to create new posts.

 ```
-hugo new post/your-post-title.md
+hugo new post/2022-12-19-new-post-title/index.md
 ```

+Notice posts live within `content/post`.

-You will find comments in the front matter that explain how to format data correctly.
+You will find comments in the front matter that explain how to format the front matter data of your posts correctly.

 Add pages in the same manner.
+Just make sure they are in the root of your `content/` folder, rather than in `content/post`.

 ```
-hugo new some-page-name.md
+hugo new contact/index.md
 ```

-If you prefer to start your project with demo content, then replace your /content folder with `themes/mood/exampleSite/content`.
+If you prefer to start your project with demo content, then replace your entire `/content` folder with `themes/mood/exampleSite/content`.

 ## Tagging content